 One of the lists that was a real light bulb moment for me was the one where I was asked to list the happiest people in my life and what I felt their characteristics are.
 Looking at the finished list, it struck me that the people I had listed actually had a lot in common:

-– They listen well (and don’t talk about themselves much)
+– listen well (and don’t talk about themselves much)

-– They are very active in life and involved in their community
+– are very active in life and involved in their community

-– They are positive in the way they talk
+– are positive in the way they talk

 I was amazed by the similarities of the people I had listed, even though I’d never have thought of them before as very similar people.
 It definitely gave me food for thought and made me reflect on whether I do any of these things myself.
 Do I listen enough?
 Am I too opinionated and judgemental?
 Do I give enough of my time to others?
 Am I supportive?
 I realised that I probably feel most miserable when I am too focused on myself and my own silly little issues.
 When looking outward, helping others, life becomes lighter.